 What are pituitary tumours?

 Pituitary tumours, also known as ‘adenomas’, are benign (non-cancerous) growths in the overwhelming majority of cases.
-Less than 1% of pituitary growths are cancerous.
+Less than 1 in 100 of pituitary growths are cancerous.
 Other growths come from pituitary tissue, or rarely from the surrounding tissues.
 Pituitary growths do cause similar symptoms.
 A large pituitary tumour can compress on the optic nerves and affect the eyesight.
 It can also cause damage to the surrounding normal pituitary tissue and result in deficiency of some or all of the hormones produced by the pituitary gland.

 What does pituitary surgery involve?

 Most operations on the pituitary gland are carried out through the nose.
 This gives the surgeons easy access to the gland with minimal injury to the patient.
 It is called ‘trans-sphenoidal surgery’ as the pituitary gland sits within a protective bony hollow on the ‘sphenoid’ bone, at the back of the nose.
-This is the commonest type of surgery for a pituitary adenoma.
+This is the most common type of surgery for a pituitary adenoma.
 Occasionally, the surgeon may need to reach the tumour by exposing the brain through the skull.
 This is called ‘trans-cranial surgery’.

 You will be given ample opportunity to discuss benefits and risks and ask related questions.
 You will also be given time to think things over and to discuss with family or friends.
 We will operate only after you have given consent.

 The benefits of the surgery will be discussed with you before the operation.
 In most cases, surgery is a planned (elective) procedure.
 Common reasons for surgery are: